Azure/AzureCacheForRedis/AzureRedisEvents.md

 #### NodeMaintenanceFailoverComplete event

 `NodeMaintenanceFailoverComplete` events are raised when a replica has promoted itself to primary.
 These events do not include a `StartTimeInUTC` because the action has already occurred.
+Note that this message will only be fired if the primary is undergoing maintenance, as replica node maintenance does not result in failover.

 StackExchange.Redis will automatically refresh its view of the cluster topology in response to this event, and we recommend that client applications implementing their own logic do the same.